 Where appropriate, equality analysis will be included when following up recommendations and as action is taken.
 If relevant, we will record our findings in the investigation report and take action as necessary.

-Guidance and research
+Guidance

 Examples of our published guidance, which reference consideration of groups who share protected characteristics, include:

-- Goal-setting Principles for Railway Health and Safety
+- Goal-setting principles for railway health and safety

 Inspections

 Inspection procedure and practice pays explicit attention to the safety of groups sharing protected characteristics, and specifically to the potential impact on them.
 Assurance of risk assessment procedures ensures that that groups sharing protected characteristics are included.
+Any enforcement action arising from inspection activity will be subject to the application of the EMM referenced above.

 Where relevant, any concerns are recorded within a case management system and are acted upon where appropriate.
 Any systemic concerns are reported in an annual health and safety report and raised with industry via the Railway Industry Health and Safety Advisory Committee.